biggsbenjamin/ATHEENA/README.md

 > **Note**: If above DOI is broken, [this one](https://doi.org/10.5281/zenodo.7809222) should be correct.

-# ATHEENA FCCM Artifacts
+# ATHEENA
+### A Toolflow for Hardware Early-Exit Network Automation (FCCM Artifacts)

+In our paper, we develop an FPGA-based accelerator toolflow targeting Deep Convolutional Early-Exit Neural Networks.
+Our work builds on the streaming architecture hardware in [fpgaConvNet](https://github.com/AlexMontgomerie/fpgaconvnet-hls).
+We leverage the probabilitic nature of the input-dependent Early-Exit network to scale the resource allocation for different stages of the accelerator.

-Software and hardware artifacts for FCCM submission 2023
+This repository contains the software and hardware to generate accelerator designs for early-exit networks and the artifacts for the FCCM 2023 paper.

 There are three main artifacts:
 - Optimiser